 Net pay is how much you pay an employee after taxes and other deductions are accounted for.
 You calculate it by simply subtracting the total deductions from the employee’s gross pay.

-Check out our guide on gross pay vs. net pay to learn more.
+Check out our guide to gross pay vs. net pay to learn more.

 Printing payroll checks

-After you’ve gathered your materials, you’ll simply use your template to fill in the necessary information and print your payroll checks similar to printing any other document.
+After you’ve gathered your materials, you’ll simply use your template to fill in the necessary information and print your payroll checks, just like how you’d print any other document.

 Distributing checks to employees

 Now comes the fun part (and the step you know your staffers are looking forward to).
 You can choose to distribute paychecks in person, through the mail, or at an employee’s designated work area.
 To add a personal touch to the distribution process, it can help to learn what each employee prefers.
-Also, consider that mail is going to require postage instead of simply handing the check to the employee.
+Also, consider that mail is going to require postage instead of simply handing the check to the employee, and there is a potential risk for mail theft.

 Compliance and reporting obligations for employers